 This class is a transitional science class with a dual instructional goal: assisting students in developing Biology concepts and skills and in acquiring content-specific academic language.
 This course is an experiential language class designed for students with level 1 to 2 English proficiency who need to develop the academic vocabulary and content-specific language structures necessary to master Environmental Science and Biology.
 Students will practice oral and literacy skills as well as learning strategies necessary to access grade-level science content.
 Topics will include: levels of organization in multicellular organisms, habitats, biotic and abiotic factors, climate, scientific measurement, data analysis and lab safety.
-This class will also promote academic skills and routines necessary to succeed in Biology.
-It prepares students for the ACCESS and Biology MCAS.
+This course will also promote academic skills and routines necessary to succeed in Biology.
+It prepares students for the ACCESS and Biology MCAS and is for NEWCOMER students enrolled in ESL/ELA ENTERING/NEWCOMER.
 This is a full year course meeting four 57 minute periods per week.